y-scope/yscope-log-viewer/docs/src/user-guide/struct-logs/index.md

 # Overview

-The following are guides for working with structured logs.
+The guides below describe how to configure the log viewer to work with structured logs.

 ::::{grid} 1 1 2 2
 :gutter: 2